3rd Offense (felony) DUI – Overview and the Law

 The rules about time don’t apply to 3rd offenses at all.

-For example, in Michigan, a person can only be charged with a 2nd offense DUI if the conviction for his or her 1st occurred no more than 7 years before the arrest for the 2nd.
+For example, in Michigan, a person can ONLY be charged with a 2nd offense DUI if the 1st conviction occurred no more than 7 years before his or her arrest for the 2nd DUI.

 It doesn’t work like that for a 3rd offense.